gerryd/cookbook/content/recipe/desserts/strawberry-bavarois.md

 - clean the strawberries
 - blend the strawberries with the lemon juice to a smooth puree
-- soak the gelatin leaves in water for ~5 minutes (see package)
+- soak the gelatine leaves in water for ~5 minutes (see package)
 - put 1/3rd of the puree in a pan
 - add the sugar and a few drops of red food colouring (optional)
 - heat until hot (not boiling)
-- squeeze the water out of the gelatin leaves and add them to the warm puree
+- squeeze the water out of the gelatine leaves and add them to the warm puree
 - mix this with the rest of the puree
 - pour on top of the bavarois
 - put in the fridge for 2 hours